BorisVV/coinCollectorProject5_valle/README.md

 # Command lines and to RUN the APP (first time follow this instructions below).

 # First
-* 		from the dirictory coinCollectorApp/ run the following commands.
+* 	from the directory coinCollectorApp/ run the following commands.
-* $ python coinSite/manage.py makemigrations (no spaces in makem...)
+* 	$ python coinSite/manage.py makemigrations
+*		(no spaces in makemigrations)
 * 	$ python coinSite/manage.py migrate

-!
-If you run into trouble, you might need to create a super user first.
+* !If you run into trouble, you might need to create a super user first.
+*	To create a superuser,
 *	from the directory coinCollectorApp/
-		* $ python coinSite/manage.py createsuperuser (no spaces in createsu...)
+*		 $ python coinSite/manage.py createsuperuser
+*				(no spaces in createsuperuser)
-			* Enter username or leave default,
+*			>> Enter username (or leave default)
-			* Email is optional,
+*			>> Email (optional)
+*			>> Enter password
+*			>> Re-enter password
-			* Enter password. (write down this info as you will need it for Django admin access)
+*	(write down the above info as you will need it for Django admin access)
 # Second
 * from the dirictory coinCollectorApp/ run the following commands.
 * 	$ run_app_manager.py  --> to load the data to db.sqlite3
 * 	$ python coinSite/manage.py runserver

 --------------------------------------------------------------------------------
 #